Parking meter: History

 Industrial production started in 1936 and expanded until the mid-1980s.
-The first models were based on a coin acceptor, a dial to engage the mechanism and a visible pointer and flag to indicate expiration of paid period.
-This configuration lasted for more than 40 years, with only a few changes in the exterior design, such as a double-headed design (to cover two adjacent parking spaces), and the incorporation of new materials and production techniques.
+The first models were based on a coin acceptor, a dial to engage the mechanism, and a visible pointer and flag to indicate the expiration of the paid period.
+This configuration lasted more than 40 years, with only a few changes in the exterior design, such as a double-headed design (to cover two adjacent parking spaces) and the incorporation of new materials and production techniques.

 M.H.
 Rhodes Inc. of Hartford, Connecticut started making meters for Mark-Time Parking Meter Company of Miami, where the first Rhodes meters were installed in 1936.
-These were different from the Magee design because only the driver's action of turning a handle was necessary to keep the spring wound, while Magee's meters needed a serviceman to wind the spring occasionally.
+These were different from the Magee design because only the driver's action of turning a handle was necessary to keep the spring wound.
+At the same time, Magee's meters needed a serviceman to wind the spring occasionally.

 Upon insertion of coins into a currency detector slot or swiping a credit card or smartcard into a slot, and turning a handle (or pressing a key), a timer is initiated within the meter.
 Some locations now allow payment by mobile phone (to remotely record payments for subsequent checking and enforcement).
 A dial or display on the meter indicates the time remaining.
 In many cities, all parking meters are designed to use only one type of coin.
 Use of other coins will fail to register, and the meter may cease to function altogether.
-For example, in Hackensack, New Jersey all parking meters are designed for quarters only.
+For example, in Hackensack, New Jersey, all parking meters are designed for quarters only.

 In 1960, New York City hired its first crew of "meter maids"; all were women.
 It was not until 1967 that the first man was hired.

-In the mid-1980s, a digital version was introduced, replacing the mechanical parts with electronic components: boards, keyboards and displays.
-This allowed more flexibility to the meter, as an EEPROM chip can be reconfigured more easily than corresponding mechanical components.
+In the mid-1980s, a digital version was introduced, replacing the mechanical parts with electronic components: boards, keyboards, and displays.
+This allowed the meter more flexibility, as an EEPROM chip can be reconfigured more easily than corresponding mechanical components.

-By the beginning of the 1990s, millions of parking meter units had been sold around the world, but the market was already looking into new solutions, like the collective pay and display machines and new forms of payment that appeared along with electronic money and communication technologies.
+By the beginning of the 1990s, millions of parking meter units had been sold worldwide.
+Still, the market was already looking into new solutions, like the collective pay and display machines and new forms of payment that appeared along with electronic money and communication technologies.